talhaarikk/DIY-Sim-Wheel/README.md

 https://youtu.be/_h417VxFmWQ?si=Obe5oXemXU2WvnzE (example using servo motor)

 ## Conclusion
 This project was an adventure that gave me a lot of knowledge while doing it (i can't say that i enjoyed it during the process).
 It was much more solid, powerful, cheap and high quality compared to other steering sets on the market.
 I hope i could contribute to your own projects.
-If you have any questions about the project, don't hesitate to ask me.
+If you have any questions about the project, don't hesitate to ask me from talhaarik1965@gmail.com.